quonic/CrewLink-Server-Service/readme.md

-# How to setup multiple CrewLink-Server instances on one server
+# How to CrewLink-Server to run as a service under systemd

 ## About